django/code-of-conduct/statistics.md

 | 2016 | 13      | 10           | 2                   | 11                          | 1                        | 1                     |
 | 2015 | 11      | 14           | 1                   | 6                           | 1                        | 4                     |

-- **Report** - total number of issues reported to the Code of Conduct committee
+- **Report** - total number of issues reported to the Code of Conduct Working Group
 - **People named** - total number of people named in the received reports
-- **Actions taken by us** - number of reports when the action has been taken directly by the Code of Conduct committee
+- **Actions taken by us** - number of reports when the action has been taken directly by the Code of Conduct Working Group
 - **Actions taken by local reps** - number of reports when the action has been taken by online spaces moderators or events organizers
 - **People banned or flagged** - number of people who has been banned